 I am quite partial to Japanese.
 Sushi, udon, ramen, all great.

 Well, that has got to be New Zealand.
 I just love the country, for many many reasons.
 I hope my posts convey the enthusiasm 😉 Having said that, the Pacific North-West, especially Vancouver, and also Japan hold a special place in my heart, as does my hometown, Bamberg.

-Do I have a least favourite place?
+Do I have a least favorite place?
 Not really.
-If I don’t like a place it’s usually due to terrible customer experience rather than down to people or a city itself.
+If I don’t like a place, it’s usually due to terrible customer experience rather than down to people or a city itself.